 With over 25 years’ experience in public relations, marketing communication, employee, compensation and benefits communication, and investor relations, Neville also brings a decade’s practical experience with digital and social media for business with an extensive presence and influence across the social web.

 Neville has diverse international experience from living and working across continental Europe, in the Middle East and in Latin America.
 In addition to English, he’s a fluent Spanish speaker.

-Over the past decade, he has analysed and discussed trends, behaviours and practices in digital communication to help individuals and organizations understand what they mean for people and business (details on LinkedIn).
+Over the past decade, he has analysed and discussed trends, behaviours and practices in digital communication to help individuals and organizations understand what they mean for people and business.
 He has worked with organizations of all shapes and sizes; and worked alongside a number of small- to medium-size PR agencies and management consultancies, usually behind the scenes in support of their client communication planning and execution.

 He’s a co-founder of new-media start-ups.
 He co-founded “The B2B Huddle” series of one-day sponsored events in 2009; and co-founded the FIR Podcast Network series of business podcasts including its anchor podcast, For Immediate Release: The Hobson and Holtz Report, a weekly show he co-presented from January 2005 to September 2015.
 He is a frequent keynote speaker and presenter at public business conferences and other events in the UK, continental Europe and the USA.

 From February 2014-December 2015, I spent a majority of my time in an ongoing relationship with global enterprise software vendor IFS, working with them in a wide range of communication areas to support their digital corporate marketing strategy including global social media strategy development and execution and relaunching its corporate blog.

 In August 2015, Cision ranked Neville’s blog the “number 1 PR blog in the UK” for the fourth year running.

 Primary contact info: